Combination of Deep Speaker Embeddings for Diarisation: Speaker diarisation pipeline

 \subsection{Clustering}

-A modified spectral clustering \citep{rnn1} approach based on the cosine distance, together with a post-processing stage, is used to cluster the speaker embeddings.
+A modified spectral clustering \citep{rnn1} approach based on the cosine distance, together with a post-processing stage, is used to cluster speaker embeddings.
 Spectral clustering is first performed on window-level speaker embeddings where the number of clusters is determined by the maximum eigenvalue drop-off \citep{speccluster}, and is set to be greater than one.
-Next, if CPD is used, variable-length speech segments after CPD are treated as speaker-homogeneous, and each segment is assigned to a cluster whose centroid has the smallest cosine distance to the average of the window-level speaker embeddings of this segment.
+Next, if CPD is used, variable-length speech segments after CPD are treated as speaker-homogeneous, and each segment is assigned to a cluster whose centroid has the smallest cosine distance to the average of the window-level speaker embeddings from this segment.
 Otherwise, a window-level speaker-homogeneous assumption is made, and different input windows of the same speech segment are allowed to be assigned to different cluster labels.
-For visualisation, 2D plots using t-distributed stochastic neighbour embedding (t-SNE) for dimensionality reduction is shown in Fig. \ref{fig:tsne} where boundaries between two clusters are changed due to cluster assignment.
+For visualisation, 2D plots using t-distributed stochastic neighbour embedding (t-SNE) for dimensionality reduction is shown in Fig. \ref{fig:tsne} where sub-figure (1) corresponds to Path (a) in Fig. \ref{fig:pipeline} and and sub-figures (1), (2) and (3) together show the process of Path (b) in Fig. \ref{fig:pipeline}.
+Boundaries between two clusters are changed due to cluster assignment.